Rolando Araya Monge: Biography

 Rolando Araya went to school in Palmares, the place he was born, and at the Lincoln Park High School, Michigan.
 In 1970 after his university career at the University of Costa Rica, he graduated as an engineer.

 Just four years later he was elected as congressman in Alajuela.
 Another year passing by, he became President of the Juventud Liberacionista, the youth organization of the PLN, one of the major parties in Costa Rica.
 In 1978 he also became Vice-President of the supranational youth organization International Union of Socialist Youth.

 Only after another four years, Araya entered the cabinet of his uncle President Luis Alberto Monge as minister for public works and transportation.
-Two years later he left the government for becoming general secretary of his party PLN.
+Two years later he left the government for becoming general secretary of his party National Liberation Party (PLN).
 In 1993 he decided to run for presidency, but failed in his party primaries.
-In 1995 he finally was elected as president of the PLN, a year later Rolando Araya served as Vice-President for the Socialist International.
+In 1995 he finally was elected as president of the PLN:, a year later Rolando Araya served as Vice-President for the Socialist International.